Jason Priestley

-Jason Bradford Priestley (born August 28, 1969) is a Canadian actor and television director.
-He is best known as the virtuous Brandon Walsh on the television series Beverly Hills, 90210 (1990–1998, 2000), as Richard "Fitz" Fitzpatrick in the show Call Me Fitz (2010–2013) and for his role as Matt Shade in the Canadian series Private Eyes (2016–2021).
+Jason Bradford Priestley (born August 28, 1969) is a Canadian-American actor and television director.
+Priestley starred as virtuous Brandon Walsh on the television series Beverly Hills, 90210 (1990–1998, 2000).
+His other television roles include Richard "Fitz" Fitzpatrick in the show Call Me Fitz (2010–2013) and Matt Shade in the Canadian series Private Eyes (2016–2021).

 Early life

 Jason Bradford Priestley was born on August 28, 1969, in North Vancouver, British Columbia.
 His mother, Sharon Kirk, was an actress and acting coach.
 He is a graduate of Argyle Secondary School in North Vancouver.
 He has an older sister, actress Justine Priestley, and two step-siblings, Karin and Kristi.
 He became a naturalized American citizen in 2007.

 Career

 Priestley first started his television career doing commercials for companies such as Fletcher's Meats and then guest-starring as Bobby Conrad a.k.a.
 Roberto Coronado Jr., a mobster's grandson, in the early 1987 episode "A Piece of Cake" from the fourth and final season of the television series Airwolf, and appeared in two episodes of 21 Jump Street in 1987–88, as 'Pencil' on Quantum Leap (E1S8 May 1989), then moved on to the 1989 short-lived sitcom Sister Kate, which starred Stephanie Beacham.
 He played Todd, one of the foster children under the care of Sister Kate, an English nun.

 In 1990, Priestley was chosen as Brandon Walsh on the hit series Beverly Hills, 90210.
-The show garnered worldwide fame and popularity and made Priestley a teen idol, he was nominated for two Golden Globes for his work on the show.
+The show garnered worldwide fame and popularity and made Priestley a teen idol.
+He was nominated for two Golden Globes for his work on the show.
 He also directed 15 of the show's episodes.
 He remained on the show until 1998, when Brandon moved to Washington, D.C.
 Brandon was the last Walsh to leave the show; however, Priestley would continue to serve as an executive producer until the show ended in 2000.

 Priestley joined the cast of Tru Calling as Jack Harper during 2004 and 2005.
 He was also a regular on the 2006 program Love Monkey.
 His television work also includes the WB show What I Like About You and a February 2006 appearance on Without a Trace.
 Priestley has also made several films, his most notable role perhaps being in 1997's Love and Death on Long Island, in which he played a teen idol struggling to be taken seriously as an actor.
 He directed the 19th episode in the final season of 7th Heaven.
 He also directed two episodes of The Secret Life of the American Teenager: "Slice of Life" and "Just Say No." They appeared on August 26, 2008, and September 9, 2008, on ABC Family.